berceanu/signac-driven-fbpic/README.md

 Download and install the [Anaconda](https://www.anaconda.com) (or Miniconda) Python 3 Distribution for your OS.

-*Note*: in case you have an older version of the `signac-driven-fbpic` `conda` environment already, remove it with `conda remove --name signac-driven-fbpic --all`.
+*Note*: in case you have an older version of the `signac-driven-fbpic` `conda` environment already, remove it with `conda env remove --name signac-driven-fbpic --all`.

 ```console
 $ conda env create -f environment.yml